 What is the Currency in Tonga?(c) tongapocketguide.com

 Tipping in Tonga

 Tipping is not expected nor mandatory in Tonga.
 However, it is welcomed and appreciated as a gratuity for good service.
-Another token of appreciation are gifts from the visitor’s homeland.
-Tipping cultural performers, who usually have a basket in front for tips when they perform, is common and accepted.
+Another token of appreciation is gifts from the visitor’s homeland.
+Tipping cultural performers by tucking notes into their outfits or on the floor in front of them is a common and accepted practice known as fakapale.

 Cash or Card?

 In Tonga, it’s a good idea to rely on cash most of the time, while having a credit/debit card as a backup.
 Credit cards are not widely accepted, so it’s best to always assume you can only pay with cash and have the funds in cash ready to do so.
-Traveller’s cheques are accepted in banks and very limited shops and accommodation.
+See some recommended values in How Much Spending Money Do You Need for Tonga?

 Swedish Rounding / Cash Rounding

-Because there are no coins in the Tongan currency with the value of 1 or 2 cents, retailers will either round the price up or down to the nearest 5 or 10 cents.
-This only occurs when paying with cash.
+Because there are no coins in the Tongan currency with the value of 1 or 2 seniti, retailers will either round the price up or down to the nearest 5 or 10 cents when paying with cash.
+If you are using a credit or debit card, however, Swedish rounding does not apply, as you will pay the exact price.

 Currency Exchange in Tonga

 When withdrawing money from an ATM in Tonga, the money will be in Tongan Pa’anga.
-ATMs are available in Nuku’alofa (Tongatapu), Neiafu (Vava’u), Pangai (Ha’apai) and ‘Ohonua (‘Eua).
-However, there are no ATMs on other islands.
+ATMs are available in Nuku’alofa (Tongatapu), Neiafu (Vava’u) and, Pangai (Ha’apai).
+There are no ATMs on other islands.

 What is the Currency in Tonga?(c) tongapocketguide.com

-Tonga banks are open are various times between 9am to 4pm Monday to Friday and varying limited hours on Saturdays are available at selected banks.
-ATMs are only available at Fua’amotu Airport and in Nuku’alofa town centre in Tongatapu, in Vava’u in Neiafu town centre, as well as one choice of ATM in ‘Ohonua in ‘Eua and Pangai in Ha’apai.
-Most international credit or debit cards will work in ATMs as long as your card has a four-digit pin code.
+ATMs are only available at Fua’amotu Airport and in Nuku’alofa town centre in Tongatapu, in Vava’u in Neiafu town centre, as well as in Pangai in Ha’apai.
+Most international credit or debit cards will work in ATMs as long as your card has a four-digit PIN code.
 We recommend letting your bank know before visiting Tonga so that they don’t lock your card for being used overseas.

+What is the Currency in Tonga?(c) tongapocketguide.com